W3BStation

 FDIC Set to Release Stablecoin Regulatory Framework This Month

 The Federal Deposit Insurance Corporation (FDIC) will soon release a proposed regulatory framework to implement the GENIUS Act — the new U.S. law governing stablecoins.
-The announcement was made by acting FDIC Chairman Travis Hill in prepared remarks submitted to the House Financial Services Committee.
+The announcement was made by FDIC Acting Chairman Travis Hill in prepared remarks submitted to the House Financial Services Committee.

-New Stablecoin Regulatory Framework Nearly Ready to Be Unveiled
+A New Stablecoin Regulatory Framework Is Coming

 He also noted that: